 Matching the bronze case, the IWC Pilot’s Watch Chronograph Spitfire ref.
 IW387902 displays a highly original colour for the dial: olive green.
 The 3-6-9 indexes are small squares and the index at 12 o’clock is the iconic triangle – all of that inspired by the 1990s watches and the Mark XI.
 Being a member of the Spitfire collection, this watch relies on the signature propeller-shaped hands, in this case, plated in gold to match the bronze case.
 The day-date indication, which has always been part of the model, is still placed at 3 o’clock.

 The other main evolution concerns the incorporation, for the first time in a “simple” Pilot’s chronograph, of a manufacture movement.
 The ref.
 IW387902 is equipped with a movement of the 69xxx family – introduced first on the 2016 Ingenieur and recently used on the Portugieser 150th Anniversary 3716.
 This automatic movement is based on an integrated/column-wheel architecture.
 The new chronograph calibre has been designed and developed from the ground-up together with ValFleurier (Richemont Group production facilities), as the new entry-level chronograph of the brand to slowly replace Valjoux ébauches (more details about the movement in this in-depth article.)
 Because of the anti-magnetic requirements (soft-iron cage), the movement isn’t visible here.

 Finally, a brown calf leather strap with a bronze pin buckle complements the design.
 The IWC Pilot’s Watch Chronograph Spitfire Bronze will be officially presented at the SIHH 2019 in January.

 Availability to be confirmed.
-Indicative price (subject to changes before the SIHH) is EUR 7,050.
+Price is EUR 6,990.
 More details at iwc.com.